topaz-gitadmin/Manual/docs/AddOns-Integration/Import-from-Excel/Manual.md

 ### **Setting up Dynamic Import Codes**

-Set up Dynamic Import Codes to create user definable formats to import data into Purchase and Sales Documents, and Journals.
+To use Dynamic Imports, you first need to set up Dynamic Import Codes.
+These can be created to import Purchase Documents, Sales Documents and Journals.

 Go to **Dynamic Import Codes**.
 This is accessible from the following places:
 -	Search > **Dynamic Import Codes**